 More from Food Folks and Fun

 - fine mesh strainer

 - rubber scraper

 - 1 15- ounce container whole milk ricotta cheese, strained

 - ¼ teaspoon ground cinnamon

-- ⅓ cup mini semisweet chocolate chips
+- ⅓ cup mini dark chocolate chips

 - In the bowl of a stand mixer fitted with a whisk attachment, whip the cream until stiff peaks form.
 Place the cream into a small bowl and set aside.

 - In the same mixing bowl, add the ricotta cheese, powdered sugar, vanilla, and cinnamon.
 Mix on medium speed until well combined, about 1 minute.
 Fold in the whipped cream and chocolate chips.